stimm-ai/stimm/docs/developer/integration-examples.md

 ## Using the REST API for Management

-While real‑time audio should go through WebRTC, the REST API remains useful for **management tasks**:
+While real-time audio should go through WebRTC, the REST API remains useful for **management tasks**:

 - Creating/updating agents.
 - Uploading documents to RAG.